Armie Hammer: 2016–2021: Career progression

-2022–present: Setback, replacements, hiatus and return
+2021–present: Setback, hiatus, and return

-Hammer was part of an ensemble cast in director Kenneth Branagh's 2022 adaptation of Agatha Christie's Death on the Nile.

 In 2021, Hammer both dropped out of and was dropped from a number of acting productions in development in the wake of sexual and emotional abuse allegations, including a sexual assault investigation.
-Hammer dropped out of the film Shotgun Wedding and his leading role in the Paramount+ drama miniseries The Offer, stepped away from the Starz series Gaslit and the Broadway play The Minutes, and was removed from Billion Dollar Spy.
+Hammer dropped out of the film Shotgun Wedding, departed from his leading role in the Paramount+ drama miniseries The Offer, stepped away from the Starz limited series Gaslit, as well as the Broadway play The Minutes, and was removed from Billion Dollar Spy.
 Talent agency William Morris Endeavor dropped Hammer as a client, and it was reported that his publicist would no longer represent him.
-In December 2021, it was revealed his role in the Taika Waititi film Next Goal Wins had been reshot, with Will Arnett taking over Hammer's role.
+In December 2021, it was revealed his role in the Taika Waititi's film Next Goal Wins had been reshot, with Will Arnett taking over Hammer's role.
+While Hammer's role in Death on the Nile could not be reshot, he was not involved in promotion when the film was released in February 2022 and, unlike the other stars, did not appear on an individual character poster.

-In October 2024, The Guardian reported on the launch of Hammer's podcast, Armie HammerTime, where Hammer "interviews other stars but seems more interested in talking about himself".
-After a hiatus, Hammer will make his acting comeback with the western film Frontier Crucible.
+In 2024, Hammer launched a podcast, Armie HammerTime, where he discussed his life and interviewed other celebrities.
+The Guardian commented that Hammer seemed "more interested in talking about himself" than conducting the interviews but that with some work on it, the podcast could potentially help him have a career resurgence.
+Hammer returned to acting with the western film Frontier Crucible, released in December 2025.
+In 2026, he starred in Uwe Boll's controversial crime film Citizen Vigilante.